The white sketchers, “jorts,” and dad jokes are just around the corner.

 Toilet paper, paper towels, tissues, napkins, etc., will all be necessary around the house in abundance.

 Oh, and don’t forget to practice putting it in your car and removing it.
-You want to make sure you know how to do this before your new baby arrives.
+You want to know how to do this before your new baby arrives.

 Cooking and Cleaning

-This is one of the most important preparations you are in charge of – making sure the house is clean and ready for a new life.
+This is one of the essential preparations you are in charge of – making sure the house is clean and ready for a new life.

 Clean everything and make sure the house is as spotless as possible.
-Babies can be susceptible to illness at an early age, so it pays to avoid allergies or colds brought on by an unclean home.
+Babies can be susceptible to illness at an early age, so it pays to avoid allergies or colds from an unclean home.

 Cooking plenty of frozen meals for later consumption will be a huge help as you likely won’t have the time or energy to make dinners in the coming weeks.